What are the main causes of fire in the kitchen?

 - Place your toaster well away from curtains or blinds, and anything else flammable such as kitchen rolls.
 Always pull your toaster out from under overhanging cupboards to use, and empty out crumbs regularly.

-- Avoid cooking if you are very tired, have been drinking alcohol or are taking medication that can make you drowsy.
+- Avoid cooking if you are tired, have been drinking alcohol, or are taking medication that can make you drowsy.